FalconChrome/tg-bot/README.md

 # tg-bot
-quiz telegram bot
+Quiz telegram bot.
-you can find it @YaLycTestBot
+You can find it @YaLycTestBot.
-deployed by Heroku
+Deployed by Heroku.